itserik0/jumpstart-workshop/content/javascript/_index.md

 Unlike HTML or CSS, Javascript is a programming language.
 It is used by the browser to manipulate just about any element on a web page.

-## The DOM

-Before we get into Javascript we need to understand the Document Object Model or DOM.

-When a browser loads a page it puts a representation of the structure of the page's HTML elements into memory.
-This is the DOM.
-It is then represented an object-oriented representation of the web page, which can be modified with a scripting language such as JavaScript.

-The DOM is not a programming language but a way of interfacing with programming languages.
-It's an API.

-To access the DOM you don't have to do anything specific.
-It's done by the browser each time a web page loads.

 ## How do we add Javascript to a web page?

 ###  Internal Javascript